Greginkansas/-openhab-openhab1wiki/GCal-Binding.md

 To make use of the Presence Simulation you have to walk through these configuration steps:

-- make sure that you are using the correct openHAB release (at least 1.0.0-SNAPSHOT)
+- make sure that you are using the correct openHAB release (at least 1.9.0-SNAPSHOT)
 - configure the gcal-persistence bundle by adding the appropriate configuration in your `openhab.cfg`.
 All entries start with `gcal-persistence`.
-You must at least add the username, password and url.
-Get the url using the 'alternative 1' method.
-The url must end with "/private/full".
+You must add only calendar_name.
+All other credentials are shared from gcal.
 - make sure your items file contains items that belong to the group `PresenceSimulationGroup` - if you would like to change the group name change it at `gcal.persist`.
 - make sure your items file contains an item called `PresenceSimulation` which is referred by the scripts executed at a certain point in time - if you would like to change the group name please change the parameter `gcal-persistence:executescript` in your openhab.cfg`.
 - make sure the referenced gcal calendar is writeable by the given user (google calendar website)